preetiwali/web_scraping/README.md

+# web_scraping

-# web_scraping using BeautifulSoup4 and Pandas
+Using BeautifulSoup4 and Pandas